asheldo/jp-radish-npm/README.md

 ## Who?
 What??
 Why???

-Hwaet, Julius Pokorny was a 20th-c.
-Hungarian historical linguist, an expert on Indo-European ("Indo-Germanische" in deutsche) languages, and _the_ expert on Old Irish apparently.
+Hwæt :p Julius Pokorny was a 20th-c.
+Hungarian historical linguist, an expert on Indo-European ("Indo-Germanische" in deutsche) languages, and apparently _the_ expert on Old Irish.

-His mid-20th century published reference works of reconstructed Indo-European root words were an authoritative summation of more than a century of effort by all linguists.
-His has been supplanted by some more up-to-date works since, is lacking lots of Hittite material etc., but it is awesome.
+Pokorny's mid-20th c. published reference works of reconstructed Indo-European root words were an authoritative summation of more than a century of effort by all linguists.
+Although supplanted by more current works since, and lacking lots of Hittite material etc., Pokorny's work is awesome.

 There are multiple electronic public domain versions of Pokorny's thousand-page Indo-Germanische Etymologische Worterbuch (IEW) on the web, but none that are quite satisfying for hunting down roots as a paper copy would be.